AlexanderFarkas/beholder/README.md

 }
 ```
 ## `AsyncValue`
-`AsyncValue` is a default type for handling async data in `future`s.
+`AsyncValue` is a default type for handling async data in `asyncState`s.

 It has three subtypes:
 - `Loading` - the future is not completed yet